Integration Risks in Mergers And Acquisitions

 - Instead of targeting differences, work to promote the similarities between the two cultures.

 - Partner with a third-party to ease the transition.
-For example, a Global Professional Employer Organization (PEO) is strategically placed to iron out cultural integration creases.
+For example, a Global Employer of Record (EOR) is strategically placed to iron out cultural integration creases.
 They can help maintain or improve overseas contracts, taxation and other legal obligations that may become a headache for you or new employees.

 - Don’t do away with culturally significant icons.
 Even a logo change can seem like an insult to some employees.
 While rebranding is sometimes necessary, approach it with caution as foresight is protection.